-We bring you the rundown of the 10 best mountain bikes under £3000.
+We bring you the rundown of the very best mountain bikes under £3000.
 Trail bikes In both 27.5in and 29in wheel sizes.
+In association with Alpinestars.

 - Specialized Stumpjumper Evo Comp Alloy*

-*yep, these two bikes are over £3k but it’s worth looking at what you can get for another few hundred quid and/or in the sales.
+*yep, this bike is over £3k but it’s worth looking at what you can get for another few hundred quid and/or in the sales.

 ‘View Deal’ links